VRCurassow

 Air Curaçao

 Set up by supermarket owner Goisco.
-Applied for divers licenses March 2005.
-Intends to start operations with official Suriname flag carrier SLM within a year.
+Applied for diverse licenses March 2005.
+Intended to start operations with official Suriname flag carrier SLM within a year.
 Just another name for Curaçao Air.

 Aires